eBay/NuRaft/docs/enabling_ssl.md

 asio_opt.server_key_file_   = "./key.pem";
 ```

-Then Raft server will use SSL/TLS when it establishes connection between them.
+Then Raft server will use SSL/TLS when it establishes connections between them.
 Note that Raft is a peer-to-peer protocol, thus each node can be both client and server at the same time.

-Server certificate, root certificate, and key file should be in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).
+The server certificate, root certificate, and key file should be in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail).

-`verify_sn_` callback function is for client (i.e., mostly when the node is leader) to verify the server certificate, by using common name or others.
+`verify_sn_` callback function is for the client (i.e., mostly when the node is the leader) to verify the server certificate by using a common name or others.
 Your callback function should be defined as follows:
 ```C++
 bool my_verification_function(const std::string& sn) {
     // Verify given string `sn`, return `true` if it is valid.